Rahul15963/Facebook-Feed-Loading-Animation/README.md

 # Facebook-Feed-Loading-Animation
 This loader can be used for table view animations like in Facebook feed loading.
+You dont have to set table view delegate and datasource for animation.
+You can configure the animating cell.
+Please look at the demo example.
+You will know each and everything.

 # Demo
 ![alt text](https://j.gifs.com/G5qwVr.gif)